Advanced-computer-lab-2024/Roammate/README.md

 - **Stock Monitoring**: Receive low-stock notifications to restock promptly and ensure availability.
 - **Revenue Tracking**: Access detailed sales reports showing performance metrics for each product.
 - **Compliance with Admin**: Collaborate with the admin to ensure product approval and adherence to guidelines.
+- **account management**: request account to be deleted off the system.
 </details>

 <details>